tidyverse/tidyverse.org/content/blog/censored-0-1-0/index.md

 | [`survival_reg()`](https://parsnip.tidymodels.org/reference/survival_reg.html)         | survival |
 | [`survival_reg()`](https://parsnip.tidymodels.org/reference/survival_reg.html)         | flexsurv |

 All models can be fitted through a formula interface.
-Stratification can be specified through adding a [`strata()`](https://rdrr.io/pkg/survival/man/strata.html) term to the formula, as in the survival package.
+For example, when the engine allows for stratification variables, these can be specified by using a [`strata()`](https://rdrr.io/pkg/survival/man/strata.html) term in the formula, as in the survival package.

 The `cetaceans` data set contains information about dolphins and whales living in captivity in the USA.
 It is derived from a [Tidy Tuesday data set](https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-12-18) and you can install the corresponding data package with `pak::pak("hfrick/cetaceans")`.